rosskevin/ts-esm-workspaces/README.md

 ## Goals

 - A _publishable_ set of packages (not just an internal build)
+- Vite - for fast bundles with storybook
-- Vite - for fast builds
+- tsup - for fast library builds + typechecking/dts generation (still uses tsc for that)
-- Typescript
+- Typescript (with paths not project references?)
 - Storybook
 - Yarn 2+ workspaces
 - Browser _and_ Node targeted modules reusing a `shared` library (all published)